Judge jails congressional candidate through election for DUI

 - Glacier latest US park to be scorched by Western wildfires VIEW

+Foster, 61, is a former physician from Dalton near the Georgia-Tennessee state line.
+He signed up for the race against Graves in March, nearly six months after he was charged with driving under the influence.
+A jury convicted him Aug.
+6.

+Even if he could campaign as a free man, Foster would be considered a longshot for the congressional seat Graves has held since 2010.
+President Donald Trump easily carried the 14th District in 2016.
+Graves ran unopposed in the last two elections.
+When he last defended his seat against a Democratic challenger in 2012, Graves won with 73 percent of the vote.

-Foster’s attorney, Richard Murray, did not immediately return a phone message.
+Foster’s defense attorney, Richard Murray, did not immediately return a phone message Tuesday.

+Lovingood said he was stunned by Foster’s sentence — six months in jail followed by six months on probation, with credit given for the past week Foster spent locked up awaiting sentencing.
+The court clerk’s office confirmed the sentence to The Associated Press.

+“We thought it would be time served at worst, and maybe some community service and DUI school, whatever he needs to do, and pay fines and court costs,” Lovingood said.
+“To me it doesn’t seem fitting.”